xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 ```

-With VS Code, Sourcetree or Git:
+With VS Code, Fork or Git:

 - stage the `README.md` file
 - commit with the following message: **README: 'no master' notice**